awperator/Mouse-Jiggler-Mover-for-Work-PC/README.md

 1. Create a new Note pad (right click desktop, then NEW, then choose notepad or Text Document)

-2. Copy and Paste the Script below inside a Notepad or text document and name it MouseMover.ps1
+2. Copy and Paste the Script below inside a Notepad or text document and name it MouseMover.ps1 (or download MouseMover.ps1)

 3. Place the script in "My Documents"